 Stop at a Winner (SAW) Staking Plan

-The Stop at a Winner (SAW) Staking Plan is a strategic betting approach designed to achieve a predetermined profit target within a single session or day.
+The Stop at a Winner (SAW) Staking Plan is an aggressive recovery staking plan designed to achieve a predetermined profit target within a single session or day.
 Upon reaching this target through a winning bet, all betting activities are concluded for that period.

 Key Features of the SAW Staking Plan: